SummaryRead the full fact sheet

 Actions you can take to reduce mould

-- Fix leaky plumbing and other building faults.
+- Fix leaky plumbing and roofs and other building faults

-- Use exhaust fans or open windows in the bathroom and kitchen when showering, cooking or using the dishwasher.
+- Reduce condensation by using exhaust fans, or open windows in the bathroom and kitchen when showering, cooking or using the dishwasher

 - Use a vacuum cleaner with a HEPA (high efficiency particulate air) filter.